-- Work-items in a single-work group Similar to \synchthreads (); - Synchronization points between commands and command-queues - Similar to multiple kernels in CUDA but more generalized.
+- Work-items in a single-work group

+- Similar to \synchthreads ();

+- Synchronization points between commands and command-queues

+- Similar to multiple kernels in CUDA but more generalized.

+- Command-queue barrier

+- Ensure all previously queued commands are executed and memory are reflected.

-- Command-queue barrier. - Waiting on an event.
+- Waiting on an event.